cssninjaStudio/vuero/documentation/modal/v-modal-forms-documentation.md

 ### Modal Forms

-Vuero `<V-Modal />` component can be used for anything, including displaying and handling forms.
+Vuero `<VModal />` component can be used for anything, including displaying and handling forms.
 Use the `content` slot `<template #content></template>` to inject any kind of content inside the modal.